Safely Working with Gas Discharge Lamps and

 Fluorescent lamps may get dim at one end with DC.
 Since the mercury vapor

-can cause the mercury to be pulled to the negative end of the tube, resulting
+cause the mercury to be pulled to the negative end of the tube, resulting in a

-in a mercury shortage at the positive end.
-This is more of a problem with
+mercury shortage at the positive end.
+This is more of a problem with longer

 Some fluorescent fixtures made for use where the power available is DC have